 For Doshi Levien, Mass-Produced Goods Should Feel Custom-Made

-Mixing influences from East and West, the vernacular and the modern, the London design duo creates precision-tooled products with a crafts feel.
+Mixing influences from East and West, the vernacular and the modern, Doshi Levien creates precision-tooled products with the look and feel of the handmade.

 “My parents started a business in Scotland designing and making soft-toy kits,” says Jonathan Levien, one half of the London-based husband-and-wife design team Doshi Levien.
 “There were all kinds of animals.
 Mum designed them, Dad made them.
 They shipped them all over the world.
 They made a success of it.
 The factory was at the back of the house, so I was brought up with the idea of designing, making, and selling things from home.
 I’ve liked the idea, ever since, of a closeness—an intimacy—between life and work.”